 Remember, when using a ladder for vertical gardening, ensure it’s sturdy enough to support the weight of the plants and positioned in a spot where it won’t easily tip over.

 I can almost hear you thinking… “Where can I find a ladder?”

 Look around your yard.
 You may have one leaning against the side of your house.
-If not, you’re sure to see one at a yard sale or your next trip to Goodwill.
-I didn’t pay more than $5 for any of the 4 ladders in my garden.
+If not, you’re sure to see one at a yard sale or on your next trip to Goodwill.
+I didn’t pay more than $5 for any of the four ladders in my garden.
 The tallest ladder was given to me for free when my mom upgraded her wooden ladder to a lighter aluminum one!

 - To maximize sunlight, position the ladder on the north edge of your garden bed or next to a fence or wall.

 - Alternatively, shade sun-sensitive plants in hotter regions by having the ladder on the south side, filtering the sunlight for plants that need relief from the sun.